 The hairs can be harmful to humans and pets if breathed in.
 The irritant in the hairs can cause inflammation of the throat and possible asphyxiation.

 Their bite is allegedly similar to that of a wasp sting, but their sheer size can scare the pants off of most people.

-Although the name suggests that this over-sized tarantula eats birds, its' main diet are insects.
+Although the name suggests that this over-sized tarantula eats birds, its' main diet is insects.
 It does however eat small birds, snakes, and lizards.

 Poisonous spiders in Peru come no more deadly than the Brown Recluse spider.
-This arachnid goes by many different names including the violin spider and is closely;y related to the venomous Sac spider.
+This arachnid goes by many different names including the violin spider and is closely related to the venomous Sac spider.

 Its intolerance to many climate conditions has seen this spider spread throughout the world.
 Its bite is usually neglected and passed off as a small itch.

 But that is where the bite can be the most devastating to human life.